OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-mongodb-s-index-not-found-error-in-crud-operations/README.md

+# 🐞 Overcoming MongoDB's "Index not found" Error in CRUD Operations

 This document details a common problem developers face in MongoDB: the "Index not found" error during CRUD (Create, Read, Update, Delete) operations, specifically focusing on the read operations.
 This error occurs when a query attempts to utilize an index that doesn't exist or isn't correctly configured.